GataullinRR/Blog/README.md

 Administrator panel's moderators' info tab.
 Shows time for resolving a "problem situtaion" (post moderation/checking user making to many reports)
 ![1](Presentation/6.png)

-The list of publication.
+The list of all publication.
 Powred by JQuery DataTables with AJAX loading and caching
 ![1](Presentation/7.png)

-List of users with some useful information
+List of all users with some useful information
 ![1](Presentation/8.png)

 Typical profile page